sequinstream/sequin/README.md

 - **Bring your database:** Sequin is not an extension.
 It works with any Postgres database version 12\+.
 - **Transforms** \(coming soon\!\): Transform message payloads by writing functions in Lua, JavaScript, or Go.

-## CDC use cases
+## Change data capture use cases

-Sequin works great for CDC use cases like:
+Sequin works great for change data capture use cases like:

 - **Triggering a workflow when data changes in Postgres:** Execute custom business logic whenever specific rows are inserted, updated, or deleted in your database.
 - **Making events available to downstream services:** Stream changes from your database tables as events that other services can consume.